 He initially rode his bicycle on his rounds before he got hooked on the Fitbit and became obsessed with taking as many steps and walking as many miles as he could every day.
 A further inducement to walk was he could be more thorough in spotting litter.
 He made no mention of missing his bike, but I assumed he had to be a cyclist of some sort, especially since he mentions bicycling in seven of his twenty-one essays in “Calypso,” though never at great length.

 The bicycle offered him solace after his sister Tiffany committed suicide in 2013 when he gathered with his father and three sisters and brother at their getaway home in Emerald Isle on the coast of North Carolina.
 He mainly spent his days there bicycling up and down the coast alone in thought.
 In the book’s first essay he tells of outings on the bike with friends when they come to visit him in England, where he presently lives.
 In another he tells how his brother lost 65 pounds after buying a “complicated racing bike” and riding in cleats.
-He refers to his Lycra outfit as resembling a “Spider-Man costume.”
+He refers to his brother’s Lycra outfit as resembling a “Spider-Man costume.”
 These all are evidence of a bicycling-consciousness, though all are just mere drop-ins without any elaboration, as if the bike is a no more of an accouterment, than a toothbrush.

-Still there was a hint that he could be attuned enough to the bicycle to have written about it with some passion or reverence somewhere.
-Thus was I encouraged to dive into his previous nine books to learn what else he might have written about cycling, hopefully devoting an essay or two to the subject with his unique sardonic slant,.
+Still there was a hint that he could be attuned enough to the bicycle to have written about it with some passion or reverence somewhere else.
+Thus was I encouraged to dive into his previous nine books to learn what else he might have written about cycling, hopefully devoting an essay or two to the subject with his unique sardonic slant.
 I was hoping for more wisecracks, such as his definition of well-meaning people as “the kind who wear bike helmets,” which he evidently does not, as he would be horrified to be considered well-meaning.
 He had the potential to be more incisive than even the New York Bike Snob in mocking its adherent’s pretensions, while haranguing those who don’t bicycle.
 He did observe in his diaries that while bicycling in France, “I tend to think of all the people who are too lazy to exercise.”
-Since he uses his diary as a source for essay ideas, I was hoping thee would be one on this.
+Since he uses his diary as a source for essay ideas, I was hoping there would be one on this.
 Somewhere in him I knew there had to be an ode exalting the bicycle above all else.

 I thought a potential gold mine of material awaited me somewhere in his writing when he mentioned in “Naked,” his second book, that he had worked as a bicycle messenger in San Francisco.
 That would have provided him the material for an even more outrageous and incendiary commentary on those who inhabit planet earth than his renowned “Santaland Diaries,” about working as an elf at Macy’s in New York during the Christmas season.
 A bicycle messenger is afforded a keen eye to the slaves of the workplace as he zips in and out of offices all day.
 Sedaris would have had a wide universe of surly security guards, lackadaisical receptionists, oblivious pedestrians, enraged motorists, impatient dispatchers, clueless fellow messengers, inconsiderate mail room flunkeys and hostile bicycle cops to inflame his pen.